awsdocs/aws-sct-user-guide/doc_source/CHAP_Converting.App.Generic.md

-# Converting SQL code in your applications with the AWS SCT<a name="CHAP_Converting.App.Generic"></a>
+# Converting SQL code in your applications with AWS SCT<a name="CHAP_Converting.App.Generic"></a>

-You can use AWS Schema Conversion Tool \(AWS SCT\) to convert SQL code embedded into your applications\.
+You can use AWS SCT to convert SQL code embedded into your applications\.
 The generic AWS SCT application converter treats your application code as plain text\.
 It scans your application code and extracts SQL code with regular expressions\.
 This converter supports different types of source code files and works with application code that is written in any programming language\.

 The generic application converter has the following limitations\.
 It doesn't dive deep into the application logic that is specific for the programming language of your application\.
 Also, the generic converter doesn't support SQL statements from different application objects, such as functions, parameters, local variables, and so on\.

 To improve your application SQL code conversion, use language\-specific application SQL code converters\.
 For more information, see [Converting SQL code in C\# applications](CHAP_Converting.App.Csharp.md), [Converting SQL code in Java applications](CHAP_Converting.App.Java.md), and [Converting SQL code in Pro\*C applications](CHAP_Converting.App.ProC.md)\.

-## Creating generic application conversion projects in the AWS SCT<a name="CHAP_Converting.App.Project"></a>
+## Creating generic application conversion projects in AWS SCT<a name="CHAP_Converting.App.Project"></a>

 In the AWS Schema Conversion Tool, the application conversion project is a child of the database schema conversion project\.
 Each database schema conversion project can have one or more child application conversion projects\.
 Use the following procedure to create a generic application conversion project\.